rskwan/ucb-grade-dists/README.md

 ## TODO/Next Steps/The Future

+* Add a data import page to the admin site.
 * Introduce reasonable orderings for course numbers and grades.
 * Improve the data viewer.
 * Compute some interesting statistics.